stackbit/sourcebit/README.md

 ### As a command-line tool

-To use Sourcebit as a command-line tool, run the `sourcebit fetch` command in your project directory.
+To use Sourcebit as a command-line tool, once it is installed, run the `sourcebit fetch` command in your project directory.

 ```
 $ sourcebit fetch
 ```

+Note that if you do not have your local npm_modules on your PATH, you will need to run `./node_modules/.bin/sourcebit fetch` or [follow the instructions here](https://coderwall.com/p/i5z1cg/automatically-update-path-with-proper-node_modules-bin) to update your PATH.

-Whhen working on content in the CMS, you can automatically update content locally with changes made in the CMS by using the `--watch` flag.
+When working on content in the CMS, you can automatically update content locally with changes made in the CMS by using the `--watch` flag.

 ```
 $ sourcebit fetch --watch